nuxt-community/pwa-module/docs/modules/workbox.md

 ### `dev`

 (Boolean) Enable workbox in dev mode of nuxt.
-(Disabled by default)
+(Disabled by default - Not Recommanded)

+**IMPORTANT NOTE:** Remember to clean application data and unregister service workers in your browser or you will experience infinity loop!

+It is recommanded to test workbox using `nuxt build`/`nuxt start`.
+You can enable debug more using `workbox.config.debug`.

 ### `importScripts`